kjm2023/m6-hw9-mcleod-kenyada/README.md

 # m6-hw9-mcleod-kenyada
 ## Weather Widget
 This assignment was challenging, but worthwhile.
-The biggest challeng for me was realizing that I did not need to wrap the input fields into a form tag.
+The biggest challenge for me was realizing that I did not need to wrap the input fields into a form tag.
 Once removed, things got much better.
+I would still like a better understanding of fetch and APIs in general, so I will be spending some time looking into the topic.
 ## Helpful Resources
 [CSS Gradients](https://www.w3schools.com/css/css3_gradients.asp)